georgerobescu/defi-custody-hackathon/README.md

-# defi-custody-sf-hackathon
+# defi-custody-hackathon
-DeFi Custody proof of concept for SF hackathon
+DeFi Custody proof of concept for hackathon